Wildlife of Nepal: National flower

 The most popular endemic plant of Nepal is rhododendron (arboreum) which in Nepali language is called guras.
 Lali guras (red rhododendron) is especially popular.
 It is grown extensively throughout Nepal, and particularly in the elevation range of 1,400–3,600 m.
 The flower is a national symbol and part of the cultural and religious ethos of the country.
-It symbolizes "national unity and people's sovereignty" and "reflects the spirit of Lok tantra (republic) marked by inclusiveness and gender parity."
+It symbolizes "national unity and people's sovereignty" and "reflects the spirit of Lok tantra (democracy) marked by inclusiveness and gender parity."
 The red rhododendron flowers forms the decorative ring in the form of wreath around the national emblem of Nepal which comprise the flag of Nepal, Mount Everest, green mountains, yellow colour representing the fertile Terai and with hands of male and female joined representing gender equality, and with an outline of the map of Nepal in the background.
 Below this emblem there is an inscription in Sanskrit which reads jananī janmabhūmiśca svargādapi garīyasī, which means "Mother and the motherland are greater than heaven."
 It is also used in traditional medicine to cure dysentery.